iotivity/iotivity-lite/swig/README.md

    been tested in newer versions of Visual Studio and have been found to work.
 Visual studio IDE Community edition and Visual Studio Code should work but have not personally been tested.

+Set JAVA_HOME environment variable to point to the Java Development kit.
+This is required so Make can find the jni.h header files.

 ### Build Java language bindings
 Build the JNI shared library: